isomerpages/moe-pasirrissec/_signature-programmes/Student Leadership.md

 4. Good discipline record

 Nominations are made by teachers, peers and aspiring student leaders themselves.
-However, an appointment will be based on the students’ continued good performance and positive assessment by school leaders, teachers and peers.&nbsp;
+However, an appointment will be based on the students’ continued good performance and positive assessment by school leaders, teachers and peers.

 ### **Student Council Ex-Co 2022/2023**